-Local Arts Councils work to foster and support the arts in their communities.
-(Local Arts Councils are also known as Local Arts Agencies.)
+Local Arts Agencies work to foster and support the arts in their communities.
 Whether they take the form of councils, boards, committees, government entities or nonprofit organizations, they are at the heart of community arts participation and play an important role in advocating, encouraging and developing arts and cultural awareness.
 They frequently interface with local government, acting as a critical resource for community-building and raising the quality of life.

-Local Arts Council Definition for the Utah Division of Arts & Museums
+Local Arts Agency Definition for the Utah Division of Arts & Museums

 Cedar City Arts Council

-A Local Arts Council can be an agency of local government, a nonprofit organization, or a hybrid of the two.
+A Local Arts Agency can be an agency of local government, a nonprofit organization, or a hybrid of the two.